Alma Dawson: Life and career

+The history of the Louisiana Library Association under Jim Crow was documented by Dawson in "The Participation of African Americans in the Louisiana Library Association."

+Dawson was featured as a pioneering African American scholar in American Libraries in 2018.

+Dawson died on September 11, 2025, at age 82.

+Mentorship and recruitment

+Dawson established a program of mentorship for minority and international students at Louisiana State University in 1995 in collaboration with the Louisiana Library Association Minority and Professional Concerns Interest Group.
+In 1997 she was granted funds for an Institute to train public and school librarians about selection and evaluation of multicultural literature.
+She documented this work in the journal, Louisiana Libraries.

 Project Recovery

 Dawson was awarded a grant from the Institute of Museum and Library Services in 2009 titled “Project Recovery."
 Students recruited under this initiative received IMLS-funded scholarships to earn master's degrees in librarianship.
 As part of their education and early-career development, the students participated in projects identified by partner libraries affected by Hurricane Katrina and Hurricane Rita.
+Suzanne M. Stauffer collaborated on public library recruitment.